decentralized-identity/did-spec-extensions/error-codes/not-allowed-global-duplicate-key.md

 Possible values:

-* `error`: A DID Resolution Result with error `notAllowedVerificationMethodType` is returned if the security policy is triggered.
+* `error`: A DID Resolution Result with error `notAllowedGlobalDuplicateKey` is returned if the security policy is triggered.
 * `warn`: A normal DID Resolution Result is returned, but a warning is included in the `didResolutionMetadata` field.
 * `ignore`: The security policy is ignored, and a normal DID Resolution Result is returned.